 Waynesville Branch: Lisa Hartzell, MLIS.
 Phone: 828-356-2511.
 Email: firstname.lastname@example.org.

 Canton Branch: Ashlyn Godleski, MLIS.
 Phone: 828-356-2567.
 Email: email@example.com

 Click on the links below to download a digital copy of all registration materials:

 - Information About the Murals at the Waynesville and Canton Libraries

 - Tracking Cards

 - Homeschool 101 Information Session: Each September, homeschool parents — new and experienced — are welcome to attend the Homeschool 101 Information Session.
-This is a great opportunity to learn about library resources and have questions answered by a representative of the North Carolina Department of Non-Public Education.
+This is a great opportunity to learn about library resources to support your child's education.
 Meet and mingle with other local homeschool parents and their children.
-Concurrently, Zaniac will present a fun, interactive STEAM experiment for the kids!
-For more information or to register for this program, contact Jennifer Stuart at firstname.lastname@example.org or 828.356.2561.
+For more information or to register for this program, contact Jennifer Stuart at firstname.lastname@example.org or 828-356-2561.